The 2021 Grammy Awards are mere hours away, but the awards ceremony hasn't been able to shake off criticism over its controversial nominations.

 As always, there are noticeable snubs - and this is mostly where the drama is.

-The Weeknd - who released a critically acclaimed album and whose single 'Blinding Lights' has been the sound of the year (and that TikTok dance you've definitely done in secret) - did not receive any nominations in the year's biggest snub.
+The Weeknd - who released a critically acclaimed album and whose single 'Blinding Lights' was the sound of the year (and that TikTok dance you've definitely done in secret) - did not receive any nominations.

 Listen: Mamamia's The Spill on the Grammy nominations.
 Post continues below audio.

-Other snubs included Fiona Apple's Fetch the Bolt Cutters, Halsey's Manic, Kiwi artist Benee (whose song 'Supalonely' was another lockdown banger) and K-pop groups BTS and BLACKPINK.
+Other snubs included Fiona Apple's Fetch the Bolt Cutters, Halsey's Manic, Kiwi artist Benee (whose song 'Supalonely' was another lockdown and TikTok banger) and K-pop groups BTS and BLACKPINK.

 "The Grammys remain corrupt."

-The Weeknd, real name Abel Tesfaye, has demanded transparency from the Grammys after receiving zero nominations.
+The Weeknd, real name Abel Tesfaye, demanded transparency from the Grammys after receiving zero nominations in November.